 With these points in mind, Lionchu goldfish are generally considered to be better suited to slightly more experienced or dedicated aquarium owners.

-Lionchu goldfish, as with most breeds of goldfish, do manage to produce a high level of waste, meaning the water will need changing fairly regularly to keep your tank a healthy environment for your fish to live.
+As with most breeds of goldfish, they do manage to produce a high level of waste, meaning the water will need changing fairly regularly to keep your tank a healthy environment for your fish to live.

 This means cleaning out your tank every two weeks as a minimum, or more often depending on the number of fish and the size of your tank.

 Being omnivorous, Lionchu goldfish can eat fruit and vegetables, as well as live food.
 This means they can have pellets and flake food as the main diet, but can also have vegetable food, shrimps, worms and meaty food as a part of their diet.